 If religion is partly a technology for manufacturing common knowledge—about belonging, virtue, status, and identity—then a purely evidential critique will bounce off the surface for many people.
 The deeper structure is social.
 To leave a religion is not only to change one’s beliefs; it is to risk becoming unintelligible to one’s own tribe.
 In the harshest cases, it is to risk exile.
 The mind treats that as a danger.

 This also helps explain why political leaders so often perform religiosity even when their lives show little evidence of it.
 Performance creates common knowledge.
 A staged photo with a sacred symbol is not primarily addressed to God; it is addressed to the crowd.
-It signals, “I am one of us,” and it invites the crowd to become complicit in acting as if that were obviously true.
-Once the performance becomes common knowledge, dissenters inside the coalition pay a social price for pointing out the obvious.
+It signals, “I am one of us,” and it invites the crowd to become complicit in acting as though that were obviously true.
+Once that performance becomes socially established, dissenters inside the coalition pay a price for pointing out the obvious.

 Therefore, the secular task is not only to critique supernatural claims.
-It is to build non-supernatural forms of common knowledge that can do some of the same social work.
+It is also to build non-supernatural forms of common knowledge that can do some of the same social work.
 Something like this is already happening in the modern world.
 People gather around causes, institutions, professions, civic rituals, scientific identities, mutual aid networks, even exercise cultures.
-These can be silly or beautiful; freeing or authoritarian.
+These can be silly or beautiful, freeing or authoritarian.
 The point is not that secular life lacks ritual.
-It is that secular rituals are often fragmented, unstable, less grounded with deep roots going back into one's family tree and ethnic culture, and less explicitly oriented toward moral formation.
-The art and esthetics of the secular world is also far less-well developed than that of the religious world.
+It is that secular rituals are often fragmented, unstable, less grounded in family history and ethnic continuity, and less explicitly oriented toward moral formation.
+Secular life is not short of art or beauty.
+What it often lacks is a comparably thick set of shared rituals that bind esthetics, morality, ancestry, and public belonging all at once.

 Religion persists not only because people are credulous or fearful, but because religion solves hard social problems.
 Pinker’s concept of common knowledge helps explain how it solves them—sometimes in ways that elevate human life, sometimes in ways that deform it.
 And once one sees religion as a social technology of visibility—of signals, rituals, and shared scripts—one can critique it more honestly: not as a childish mistake, but as an ingenious human invention that exacts a price.